Most herbs are easy to grow once you understand their habits and the conditions they prefer. Herbs can be classified into six main plant types.

 Contrary to the popular opinion that all herbs need a sunny site, many thrive in moist, semi-shaded conditions.
 Plants that produce lush, green leaves (eg parsley, chives, chervil, sorrel) will do well in partial shade.
 In full sun the leaves will be tougher & tend to scorch.
 Plants with small or narrow, tough leaves generally need full sun and well-drained soil, to thrive (eg lavender, rosemary, sage, thyme).

-All hardy annuals, biennials and hardy perennials can be sown directly outdoors, from about the middle of April through to September, into a well-prepared seedbed.
+All hardy annuals, biennials and hardy perennials can be sown directly outdoors, from about the middle of April through to October, into a well-prepared seedbed.
 Rake in lightly and keep well watered and weeded, until the plants are established.
 Plants produce seed after they have flowered, so in natural conditions they self-seed from late summer through to early winter.
+Alternatively, the seeds of hardy plants can be sown in pots or plug trays from March through to October.

 Tender annuals and perennials are best sown in spring, in pots, plug trays or modules.
 Use a fine, seed grade compost.
 Fill pots or trays to the brim with compost.
 Tap the pot or tray to settle the compost, and top up if necessary.
 The compost needs to be neither too loose or too compacted.
 Water the sowing containers well and allow to drain.